 There are special benefits specifically for SNF care which Medigap insurance plans cover.
 Only Medigap Plans C, D, F, G, K, L, M, and N cover SNF coinsurance costs; Plans A and B do not.

 Furthermore, two plans — K and L — don’t cover 100% of those costs.
-Plan K only covers 50% of your coinsurance costs after day 20, while Plan L covers a more generous 75% of the coinsurance costs.
+Plan K only covers 50% of your coinsurance costs after day 20, while Plan L covers a more generous 75%.

-Alternatively, you can find yourself a good Medicare Advantage plan which provides benefits for SNF coinsurance costs after your Medicare Part A benefits run out.
+Alternatively, you can find a good Medicare Advantage plan that provides benefits for SNF coinsurance costs after your Medicare Part A benefits run out.

 But your cost-share responsibility and the number of days your insurance provider will pay for are something you have to negotiate personally with your insurance agent.